beanigen/beanigen/README.md

-- 👋 Hi, I’m @BeanProto
+- 👋 Hi, I’m @BeanProto, your local trans programmer
 - 👀 I’m interested in anything FOSS, especially Linux
 - 🌱 I’m currently learning programming in general
 - 📫 You can reach me on Reddit at u/iWillEatYourKindle or on Discord at BeanProto#0001